caseyonit/DataTrees/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue for any suggestions or bug reports.